Certora/Tutorials/01.Lesson_GettingStarted/RunScriptExample/README.md

 </br>

-Let's recap on the basic structure of the `certoraRun` command:
+Let's recap the basic structure of the `certoraRun` command:

-- It starts with the basic command `certoraRun`.
+- It starts with the command `certoraRun`.

 - Right after we specify the relative path to the solidity file that holds the contract we'd like to verify - `<relative/path/to/solidity/file>`.

-- Next we write the contract we desire to verify, separated from the solidity file path by full colon - `:<contract_name>`.
+- Next, we write the contract we desire to verify, separated from the solidity file path by full colon - `:<contract_name>`.
 We do it since a single solidity file can contain multiple contracts.

 - Right after we use the flag `--verify` to indicate that we'd like to verify the specified contract within the specified `.sol` file.